MDPI LaTeX Formatting Service for Journals

 How It Works

-Send Us Your Paper & Tell Us the MDPI Journal
+1. Send Us Your Paper and Tell Us the MDPI Journal

 Upload your manuscript in any format.
 Tell us the MDPI journal name.
 We'll download the latest template, verify the journal-specific settings (citation style, section requirements, documentclass options), and get started.